Emo: Cultural reception and impact

 Warped Tour founder Kevin Lyman said that there was a "real backlash" by bands on the tour against emo groups, but he dismissed the hostility as "juvenile".
 The backlash intensified, with anti-emo groups attacking teenagers in Mexico City, Querétaro, and Tijuana in 2008.
 Legislation was proposed in Russia's Duma regulating emo websites and banning emo attire in schools and government buildings, with the subculture perceived as a "dangerous teen trend" promoting anti-social behaviour, depression, social withdrawal and suicide.
 The BBC reported that in March 2012, Shia militias in Iraq shot or beat to death as many as 58 young Iraqi emos.
 Some metalheads and punks often were known for disliking emos and criticizing the emo subculture.

 In 2025, a mollusk fossil was named after the genre as Emo vorticaudum.
 The name was chosen to reflect the distinct characteristics of the mollusk.
 According to Sanjana Gajbhiye of Earth.com, "[Emo] was named for its elongated, folded posture, which suggested unusual and unconventional ways of moving.
 Its name reflects individuality and adaptability, much like the cultural association with the emo style."

+Musicology

+Emo studies or emo musicology is a developing area of study, with a growing body of academic content being written about the emo genre.
+The first official emo studies conference entitled "A Conference…, but it's Midwest Emo", shortened to "EmoCon", was hosted in April 2026 at Washington University's School of Music.
+The conference was opened with a talk by Steve Lamos, scholar and drummer of the band American Football, with the keynote address given by American music writer Dan Ozzi.